Save The Cat! Beat Sheet Explained. What It Is, And How To Use It.

 A beat sheet differs from a film treatment in that it only consists of the film’s main plot points.
 It’s not used as a sales tool in the same way a film treatment is.

 Instead, beat sheets are used by writers to follow their character’s narrative arc throughout a film’s main plot points.
-In essence, the beat sheet is the spark notes of your character’s Hero’s Journey
+The beat sheet is the spark notes of your character’s Hero’s Journey

 For a different storytelling template to help you with your story structure, you can also check out Rick and Morty co-creator Dan Harmon’s Story Circle method.